 The Science of History

-Core samples were taken from the structural timbers of Greyfriars and were compared with a data base of local climate information for the time period.
-Using the data base as a reference point and comparing this with the samples, it was possible to accurately date when the trees were felled.
+Core samples were taken from the structural timbers of Greyfriars and were compared with local climate information for the time period.
+Using the data as a reference point and comparing this with the samples, it was possible to accurately date when the trees were felled.

-The backdrop to its construction also alters drastically with this new information.
-Prior to 1485, Worcester was a garrison town, occupying a strategic military position on the River Severn.
-The end of the civil conflicts after this time may well have been a motivating factor in the construction of Greyfriars.
-After all, with the risk of the City being sacked drastically reduced, it would have seemed a safe and sensible place to build a grand town house.
+The backdrop to its construction also altered with this new information.
+Prior to 1485, Worcester was a garrison town occupying a strategic military position on the River Severn.
+The end of the civil conflicts after this time may well have been a motivating factor for the construction of Greyfriars.
+With the risk of the city being sacked having been drastically reduced, it would have seemed a safe and sensible place to build a grand town house.

 The results may slighly change how we think about Greyfriars but this shouldn’t come as a surprise.
 There are many layers and chapters to Greyfriars’ story and undoubtedly many more to uncover.
 Science and history have worked together here to alter our perception of the past, pushing Greyfriars further into that transition period from late medieval to very early Tudor.